JEFH507/website/content/services/_index.md

 The Shaggy Report - SEO | Content | Email Marketing Services
 {{< /lead >}}

-I love sharing my own journey but I will not be a business minded person I will not offer you a solution that is worth something in exanche for you not to need to do it yourself.
+I love sharing my own journey but I will not be a business minded person if I not offer you a solution that is worth something in exanche for you not to need to do it yourself.

 Contact me at javier(@)theshaggyreport.com for any of the following services:

 >[SEO](/services/seo): SEO Audits | Keyword Research | On-Page (Optimization)

-*Soon to come..*
+*Soon to come...*

 >**Content Consultation**: